VideoProc Converter

 Method 3.
 How to Stabilize Video Using Adobe Premiere Pro

-Beginner-level tools, like VideoProc Converter and iMovie above, may help you finish the job easily, but may not with perfection.
+Beginner-level tools, like iMovie above, may help you finish the job easily, but may not with perfection.
 This is why we write down the third part, introducing Adobe Premiere Pro to stabilize shaky clip.
 But it may take more of your time to get used to how to use it.
 Adobe Premiere Pro will also work like iMovie to crop some portion of the image to help the clip seem more stable.
 The difference is that Adobe Premiere Pro provides users with options to save it.
 We will tell you how to make it in the following contents.

 Step 1.
 Import the shaky clip into Adobe Premiere Pro by dragging the file into its timeline.